Foraging Tuition and Private Bookings

 Mark regularly does walks for other businesses.
 Selling places for your own event is a good way to make bringing Mark to your area more affordable and often profitable.
 See here.

 If you would like to arrange some tuition tailored to your interests/location/group, host a foray at your business, get some help identifying something you have found or just say hi, please contact Mark.
+I can answer your initial questions and send an information sheet to help you to know what is involved.

 Example 1: An extended and far-flung family had got together for a short holiday in Ayrshire.
 They asked Mark to come up with an interesting venue for an afternoon’s foraging.
 Read about it here.